Learning From Health

 Reflection

-Most health conditions ended up having positive correlations with each other along with a negative correlation with income.
+- Most health conditions analyzed showed positive correlations with each other and a negative correlation with income, confirming initial assumptions.